HabitatFramework/UserGuide/interface/interface.rst

 	Enable users to specify if a pop-up message should be displayed following the completion of any of the split or merge operations.

 Show OSMM Update Attributes
-	Allows the user to choose when Ordnance Survey MasterMap (OSMM) updates should be shown (see :Ref:`osmm_updates` for more details).
+	Allows the user to choose when Ordnance Survey MasterMap (OSMM) updates should be shown (see :Ref:`osmm_update_section` for more details).
 The available options are:

 		* Never - **Never** show the OSMM Updates section.
 		* When Outstanding - Only show the OSMM Updates section when the update is **outstanding** (the status is 'Proposed' or 'Pending').